0i0/nonky/README.md

 Websockets are used to provide events as they happen Currently provides information to the currently played song either in iTunes or Spotify

-to setup a listner follow the jquery example template
+to setup a listener follow the jquery example template

 or